 - Set up a webpage: Organisers of an accepted workshop are encouraged to create and maintain a web page with information about their workshop (deadlines, CfP, program, templates, accepted papers/participants, organizers, etc.).

-- Collect papers/presentations: Workshops typically include paper presentations from participants (depending on how the organizers run the workshop).
+- Collect papers/presentations: Workshops typically include paper presentations from participants (but they do not have to ).
 Workshop papers can present novel technical contributions or take the form of a position paper.
 Paper length requirements are determined by the workshop organizers.
 Please note that workshop papers are not archived with the conference proceedings.
 Workshop organizers can decide how to archive submissions (e.g., a collection in CEUR proceedings or arXiv).

 - Distribute accepted papers/presentations and other pre-workshop materials to participants before the workshop: It will help participants to familiarize themselves with workshop content and encourage more in-depth discussions.